marcosscruz/tic-tac-toe/README.md

 ## Implementations

+To date, only the C++ language has been implemented "tic-tac-toe", the other languages will be implemented gradually.

 ### C++

 - [Tic-Tac-Toe in C++](cpp/tic-tac-toe.cpp): C++ implementation of Tic-Tac-Toe, where two players can play on the same computer.